 The first thing that really stood out to me, is that most churches will proudly teach that we are no longer under the law in the New Covenant.
 Yet other than the ten commandments, there is one law and regulation of the Law of Moses that almost all of them teach: the tithe.

-I do not intend offence, but we do need to be brutally honest with ourselves on this point.
+I do not intend to offend, but we do need to be brutally honest with ourselves on this point.
 Could it be that we have resurrected the tithe as practically the only item of the mosaic law to survive into church practice only because we so desperately need it?
 If not for the teaching of the tithe, many churches believe that they would not survive financially.

 I also noticed that Jesus and the apostles ignore the tithe, even though they do teach about giving.
 In one passage we have Peter asking Jesus what to do about the temple tax.
 Jesus answers by asking a question.
 "From whom do the rulers of men raise taxes, from their own sons, or from others?"
 "From others," answered Peter.
 "But so that we don't cause unnecessary offence, go fishing, and in the mouth of the first fish you catch, take the coin and pay your tax and mine."